“We live in the world our questions create.” —David Cooperrider

 Humans are estimated to have about 60,000 thoughts per day and 95% of those thoughts are the same from the previous day – which leaves us with only 5% new and creative thoughts.
 In addition, the majority of those thoughts are negative.
 (See Simple Capacity.com)

 Take a few moments to think about the quote by David Cooperrider.
 What kinds of questions are most common in your mind?
 For many of us they are negative questions: What if this happens?
 What if that doesn’t happen?
 What if I don’t make it?
 LOTS of negative ‘what if’ questions swirl around our minds, especially in times of transition and change – like retirement!
-Transforming your retirement into a fulfilling time of life can be enhanced by changing this typical pattern.
+Transforming your years after 50 into a fulfilling time of life can be enhanced by changing this typical pattern.

 1) What if gratitude were the over-riding tone of your life?
 2) What if your positive expectations created a positive retirement?